Lombiq/DotNest-Core-SDK/Readme.md

   - The `Mirroring direction` should be `Git to Hg`.
   - Make sure that you never commit anything on the branches coming from the original repository, otherwise the synchronization will fail.

+You can see an example of a fork of this project for the website [Letters from Fiume](https://lettersfromfiume.com/), with a Media Theme [here](https://github.com/Piedone/DotNest-Sites).

 ## Working with the repository

 - Whenever you create any branches, make sure that you prefix their names so they don't collide with the ones in the SDK.